 The PrEP demonstration project was carried out between October and February 2012 2015 3 in places: the Miami-Dade Downtown STD Clinic, San Francisco City Clinic, and Whitman Walker Health in Washington, DC.
 Together the sites registered coalesced 557 participants at risk for HIV infection.
 Just over half came looking for PrEP clinics while others were referred by providers.
 Before preparing the seroconversion rate in HIV among gay men in these annual clinics was exceeded in 2%.

-Most participants (550) were gay or bisexual men and transgender women were 7.
-The average age of 35 years, with a fifth of the group in the age group below 25.
-Almost half (48%) were white, 35% were Latino, 7% were black and 10% were mestizos (...) or other race / ethnicity.
-About three-quarters reported using recreational drugs.
+The majority of participants (550) were gay or bisexual men and 7 were transsexual women.
+The mean age was 35 years, with one fifth of the group in an age group below 25.
+Nearly half (48%) were white, 35% were Latino, 7% were black and 10% were mestizos (...) or other race / ethnicity.
+About three-quarters reported recourse to recreational drugs.
 Risk factors included unprotected anal sex with two or more partners, anal sex with HIV-positive partners (including about a quarter with a positive primary partner), or carrying sexually transmitted infections (STIs).
 About a quarter had gonorrhea, syphilis or chlamydia in the initial screening.
-The participants had normal renal function at baseline, since it can tenofovir cause renal impairment.
+Participants had normal renal function at baseline, since tenofovir cause renal impairment.

-All participants received daily free Truvada pills on an open source basis (non-randomized) to 48 weeks.
-They had follow-up visits in 1, 3, 6, 9, and twelve months for serology testing for HIV and STI testing, clinical monitoring, counseling, and fractionation of PrEP.
+All participants received Truvada's free daily pills on an open source (non-randomized) basis for 48 weeks.
+They had follow-up visits at 1, 3, 6, 9, and 12 months for serology testing for HIV testing and STI testing, clinical monitoring, counseling, and PrEP fractionation.

 - 3 people were diagnosed as seropositive for HIV at the time of registration.

-- 2 participants were infected with HIV during follow-up, with an incidence rate of 0,43 100 by person-years; both had drug levels in the blood, suggesting PrEP took less than two times per week.
+- 2 participants were infected with HIV during follow-up, with an incidence rate of 0,43 per 100 person-year; both had drug levels in the blood, suggesting they took PrEP less than twice a week.